metarank/metarank/doc/configuration/features/scalar.md

 ## Vector extractor

-Numerical vectors require special handling: their dimension is not statically known (or they can be even empty), so we need to perform a set of transformations to reduce these into the static size used inside the ML model.
+Numerical vectors require special handling: their dimension is not statically known (or they can be empty), so we need to perform a set of transformations to reduce these to a static size used inside the ML model.

 For example, given an item with field `sizes: [10, 12, 13]`, we can use a `vector` extractor with the following configuration: